Mongrel Mob murder trial: Rotorua man possibly 'dragged' around lawn while beaten to death

 Bloodied and bashed Rotorua man Trevor Rikihana may have been dragged around his lawn between being beaten to death, a forensic scientist has suggested.

-Forensic scientist Jason Barr from the Institute of Environmental Science and Research shared his findings as Crown evidence in the High Court Court trial of Raymond Jury, who has pleaded not guilty to bashing to death fellow Rogue Mongrel Mob member Trevor Rikihana.
+Forensic scientist Jason Barr from the Institute of Environmental Science and Research shared his findings as Crown evidence in the High Court trial of Raymond Jury, who has pleaded not guilty to bashing to death fellow Rogue Mongrel Mob member Trevor Rikihana.

-His findings were analysed in the High Court in Rotorua today.
+His findings were analysed in the High Court court in Rotorua today.

 Large spots of heavy and probable blood staining were found by luminol in different parts of Rikihana's garden, as well as blood-stained footprints, Barr told the jury.

-Barr suggested that an object wet with Rikihana's blood appeared to have been "dragged" around the lawn, smearing bloodstains in different places, he said.
+Barr suggested that an object wet with Rikihana's blood appeared to have been "dragged" around the lawn, smearing bloodstains in different places.

 He said there was a chance that this object was Rikihana himself.